Set a filtres

 With repeating rifles and some long autoloaders, it's not entirely necessary to have the slide in the gun, you just have to make sure the laser is maximally

 in the chamber.
-But it's better to have it in there as written above.
+But it's better to have it there as written above.
 Otherwise, there is a possibility of the laser falling out or deflecting, and thus our "priming" would be inaccurate.

 5. Once everything is ready, we can start aiming the sights, collimator, LPVO, etc. so that the aiming crosshairs/point is in the same place as the laser.